Budva, Montenegro is a historic, walled city that sits on a south facing, half moon bay on the Adriatic Sea.

 Hotel Splendid Budva

 A premier 5-star resort in Budva, Hotel Splendid is a beachfront property with sea view rooms, modern amenities and an onsite spa.
-Check rates and availability for your stay!
+Check availability!

 Hotel Budva